quantuminformation/chatgpt-youtube/src/components/LocateMe.md

 The API key should use vite import.meta to load the VITE_API_KEY_GOOGLE_MAPS.

 Create the above in TSX React component called LocateMe.tsx. that uses the getGeoLocation(true) function (stored in ../lib/geoLocation.ts), to display the user's location in a Google map.
-Use the minimum useEffects as possible.
+Use only one useEffect.

 getGeoLocation() returns:
 type Location = {